 They got there by wanting to be.

 Perfection isn’t real.
-No one remembers the person who got a perfect score on their SATs and went on to be a secretary.
-No offense to secretaries, as I’m sure the person in this fictional example became a damn good secretary, nonetheless.
+No one remembers the person who got a perfect score on their SATs and then lost their job.
+(No offense to the unemployed.)

-When the last time you made something that isn’t perfect, and you were proud of it?
-Give me some examples of how the idea of ‘perfect’ holds you back in the comment box.
-I’ll chime in.
+When is the last time you made something that isn’t perfect, but you were proud of it?
+Give me some examples of how the idea of ‘perfect’ holds you back.